lisab1993/Scheduling-Capstone/README.md

 # Pages:
 ## login screen:
-    *able to log in or sign up here.
+* The user is able to log in or sign up here.

 ## Calendar
-    *this will be treated like a home page
+* This will be treated like a home page
-    * when the user logs in, they will come straight here
+* When the user logs in, they will come straight here
-    * a vuetify calendar will be here for everyday use.
+* A vuetify calendar will be here for everyday use.

 ## My Events
-    * a list of all events will be here
+* A list of all events will be here
-    * from here, we can add, edit, or delete events
+* From here, we can add, edit, or delete events
-    * events can be expanded using a collapsable
+* Events can be expanded using a collapsable
-    * when expanded, we can view and edit the due date and completion status
+* When expanded, we can view and edit the due date and completion status
-    * when expanded, we can see all of the pictures for the event, with a caption underneath stating which item it belongs to
+* When expanded, we can see all of the pictures for the event, with a caption underneath stating which item it belongs to
-    * there will be a clear button leading to the detail page
+* There will be a clear button leading to the detail page

 ## Event Detail Page
-    * at the top of the detail, we can manage the completion status, as well as the due date
+* At the top of the detail, we can manage the completion status,as well as the due date
-    * we can also add a note, mark the item as complete, delete it, or manage pictures for the event
+* We can also add a note, mark the item as complete, delete it, or manage pictures for the event
 * Going to manage pictures will allow the user to add pictures as well

 ## Help Page:
-    * the help page will have a small tutorial on how to use this site
+* The help page will have a small tutorial on how to use this site
 * Ideally, those with basic computer skills will be able to use this site, so the tutorial will be aimed at those who aren't comfortable